Smoke alarms

 • if there are no bedrooms on a storey, at least one smoke alarm must be installed in the most likely path of travel to exit the dwelling.

-• test and clean smoke alarms and replace any flat or nearly flat batteries within 30 days before the start of a tenancy.
-This also includes a renewal tenancy.
+• test and clean smoke alarms within 30 days before the start of a tenancy.
+This also includes a renewed tenancy

-• not remove a smoke alarm or a battery (other than to replace it), or do anything to reduce the effectiveness of the alarm e.g. paint it.
+• not remove a smoke alarm or a battery (other than to replace it), or do anything to reduce the effectiveness of an alarm e.g. paint it.

 • test and clean (by vacuuming or dusting) smoke alarms at least once every 12 months

-• allow the property owner/manager right of entry to install smoke alarms
+• advise the property manager/owner if there is any issue with an alarm and allow the property manager/owner right of entry to install smoke alarms

-• not remove a smoke alarm or the battery (other than to replace it), or do anything to reduce the effectiveness of the alarm e.g. paint or cover it
+• not remove a smoke alarm or do anything to reduce the effectiveness of an alarm e.g. paint or cover it.